Domestication of the cat: Behavioral evidence

-Behavioral analysis of F.s. silvestris (the European wildcat), which was thought to also be a common ancestor to domesticated cats, showed that there were significant differences between the two.
-F.s. silvestris tends to be very timid and aggressive, even when they are raised starting as kittens around a human population.
-This group was also very territorial and showed aggressive behavior within their own species as well.
-Hybrids between domesticated cats and silvestris showed less aggressive behavior and a more docile temperament, leading the scientist to believe that the behavioral difference was genetic and most likely due to a difference in species.
-This evidence suggests F.s. lybica is likely to be the common ancestor of all domesticated cats today.
+Behavioral analysis of F. s. silvestris (the European wildcat), once proposed as a possible ancestor of the domestic cat, showed significant differences between the two.
+The European wildcat tends to be more aggressive than domestic cats even when raised from kittenhood around humans.
+European wildcats are also more territorial and show intraspecific aggression.
+Hybrids between domestic cats and F. s. silvestris showed less aggressive behavior and a more docile temperament, leading researchers to conclude that the behavioral difference is genetic and reflects a difference in species.
+This evidence supported the identification of F. s. lybica as the common ancestor of all domesticated cats.